grain-lang/grain/docs/contributor/memory_management.md

 In most Grain programs, the above functions do not need to be invoked by users.
 Instead, the compiler automatically inserts calls to them where required.
 When developing in `compcore.re`, it is important to understand the conventions used by the garbage collector.

-**References from the local frame still count as references.** In other words, when a variable is stored inside of a WASM local, its reference count should be incremented.
+**References from the local frame still count as references.** In other words, when a variable is stored inside of a Wasm local, its reference count should be incremented.
 There is one exception to this rule: so-called "swap slots".
 These are special locals that Grain uses to store temporary results within a single compiled `Mashtree` instruction (similar to how CPU registers are used in native compilers).
 For performance reasons, we do not increment the reference counter when storing values in these slots.
 This is safe due to the fact that these values do not escape beyond a single `Mashtree` instruction; while they may still be physically present in the local, they are not read by later pieces of the program.

 For non-swap locals, this gives rise to the following pseudocode when storing a value in a local variable (this order is important to account for situations in which `val` is already in `local0`):
 ```